LaunchCodeEducation/skills-back-end-java/studios/restaurant-menu-continued/README.md

 currentMenu: studios
 ---

 We began designing and implementing our `Menu` and `MenuItem` classes [last time](../restaurant-menu/).
-Let's continue working on these classes, adding some methods.
+Let's continue working on these classes, adding some more methods.

 ## Design